JoaoG23/Automation-to-send-curriculum/README.md

-# Automation to Send Curriculum
+# Automation to Send Resumes Outlook

 <img src="./assets/icon.ico" align="right">

 ## 1. Introduction

-This project automates sending job application emails, including personalized content and attachments, using Microsoft Edge and Outlook.
+This project automates sending job application emails, including personalized content and attachments, using Outlook.
 It processes data from a CSV file in the `imports` directory, sends emails, and updates the CSV after successful email delivery.

 ## 2. Technologies Used 📲